BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing made of natural fabrics like cotton or linen, as Cairo can get very hot and humid, especially in summer.
-Comfortable walking shoes are essential – you'll be doing a lot of exploring!
-Don't forget sunscreen, a hat, and sunglasses for those sunny days at the Pyramids.
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+Don't forget sunscreen, a hat, and sunglasses – the sun is intense!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.